 Project Types

-WesterosCraft uses four project types, each suited to a different scope and builder experience level.
+WesterosCraft categorizes each project using four project types, each suited to a different scope and builder experience level.
 This guide covers what each type involves and who can lead it, the statuses a project moves through, and how larger projects break down into Plots, Mini Builds, and Districts.

 Project Status